 The drainage improvements for the site will include a manhole and catch basin network to collect most of the paved area and the entirety of the building roof.
 To attenuate and reduce peak flows, a subsurface infiltration system will be included in the drainage system.
 The infiltration system is with 12 inches of stone surrounding the system and typical system requirements of 6 inches of stone beneath and above the system.
-The small amount of runoff that outlets from the system will flow into the existing drainage system south of the Site.
+The system is designed to fully retain and infiltrate captured runoff up to the 100-year storm event.
+Any runoff that outlets from the system will flow into the existing drainage system south of the Site.
 Stormwater runoff from the new gravel access road will be captured by a catch basin and discharge via rip rap apron west of the new gravel road.